-The building setback will be minimal within the Activity Node and moderate within Activity Corridors, to allow for the provision of a wider public realm which has sufficient room to support the growth of mature trees and landscaping.
+The building setback from the Landscape Zone will be minimal within the Activity Nodes, with a minimum nil setback permitted.
+Within the Activity Corridors the setback will be moderate, to allow for the provision of a wider public realm which has sufficient room to support the growth of mature trees and landscaping.